GirkovArpa/temps-lite-rust/README.md

 ```

 This way of setting the icon is of course incompatible with Linux.
 Also, the call to [packfolder]([packfolder](https://github.com/c-smile/sciter-sdk/blob/master/bin.win/packfolder.exe)).exe should be replaced with the equivalent of calling the [packfolder](https://github.com/c-smile/sciter-sdk/blob/master/bin.lnx/packfolder).

+Also, this application requires the library corresponding to your version of Linux to be either in `PATH` (not sure if they have that on Linux) or in the same folder.
+They can be found [here](https://github.com/c-smile/sciter-sdk/tree/master/bin.lnx).